tidyverse/tidyverse.org/content/blog/2019-11-dtplyr-1-0-0/index.markdown

 #> # Use as.data.table()/as.data.frame()/as_tibble() to access results
 ```

-Generally, however, you should reserve this for exploration and debugging, and instead use `as.data.table()`, `as.data.frame()`, or `as_tibble()` to indicate that you're done writing the transformation and want to access the results:
+Generally, however, you should reserve this preview for exploration and debugging, and instead use `as.data.table()`, `as.data.frame()`, or `as_tibble()` to indicate that you're done writing the transformation and want to access the results:

 ```r